Students must apply via one of the following online application forms:-

 Postgraduates are highly employable and, on average, earn more than individuals whose highest qualification is an undergraduate degree.
 On completing this course, you will be equipped for a range of roles in the media and cultural industries.

-Throughout the course, you will refine your powers of analysis, research and communication.
+Throughout the course you will refine your powers of analysis, research and communication.
 These skills are highly valued by employers and will boost your employability.
 A Masters degree will also enhance career opportunities within Higher Education and prepare you for further postgraduate studies.
+The approach of the course, with its emphasis on supported independent research, is excellent preparation if you are thinking of continuing on to PhD level.